EMDR Therapy in New Milford, CT

 EMDR THERAPY IS THE PREMIER TREATMENT METHOD FOR TRAUMA ON ALL LEVELS

 Whether you are the victim of a singular life-threatening situation or you have been exposed to a string of traumatic experiences, EMDR can help you come out of the shadows and begin living.
 Using this evidence-based, research-driven intervention, you can learn to process your pain and transform it into something that no longer binds or limits you.
 With a little work, you or your child can finally put the past where it belongs while gaining the awareness, tools, and courage to face life with confidence and resilience.

 At the heart of EMDR therapy is a unique process called bilateral brain stimulation.
-Using alternating lights, sounds, tapping, or tactile sensations in conjunction with guided conversation and reflection, we can improve emotional equilibrium.
+Using alternating lights, sounds, tapping, or tactile sensations in conjunction with guided conversation and reflection, you can improve emotional equilibrium.
 Once you’re able to connect your negative self-perspectives with their source, you can begin to desensitize and reprocess your experience into a new way of thinking and being.
-And at the end of each session, we’ll conclude with some talk therapy and mindfulness work so you feel secure, grounded, and ready to face the world when you leave the office.
+And at the end of each session, you will conclude with some talk therapy and mindfulness work so you feel secure, grounded, and ready to face the world when you leave the office.

-Our fully trained EMDR specialist has been helping clients heal old wounds and recover their sense of wholeness since 1999.
 Whether you are the parent of a child seeking to ensure their well-being or you are an individual looking for a way to live with greater freedom, EMDR can offer you a way forward.
 With your commitment and willingness to change, you can lift the burden of the past and begin pursuing the happiness and success you deserve.